-- Letter from the college-wide Tenure and Promotion Committee.
-This is the letter the committee puts in for the Provost and Vice President for Academic Affairs (VPAA). - Letter from the dean of the school. - Letter from the immediate supervisor.
+- Report from the college-wide Tenure and Promotion Committee. - Letter from the dean of the school. - Letter from the immediate supervisor.
 This letter MUST include a summary of points earned since hire or the last promotion/tenure action and a summary of the faculty member's fulfillment of the faculty responsibilities as outlined in the faculty evaluation guidelines.
 The letter should also mention any accepted probationary tenure or promotion credit earned from another institution.
-See Section 4.1 or Appendix F of this manual for more information on probationary credit.

-- Report from the Individual Review Committee. - Letter of application-In the letter of application, please include the time spent in rank and any years of credit toward tenure, promotion, or other extras that were part of your initial contract and your points earned.
+See Section 4.1 or Appendix F of this manual for more information on probationary credit. - Report from the Individual Review Committee. - Letter of application-In the letter of application, please include the time spent in rank and any years of credit toward tenure, promotion, or other extras that were part of your initial contract and your points earned.
 If applying for tenure, then include a statement on your future worth to the institution.
 (Candidate is responsible for uploading this document.) - Letter on probationary credit-Candidates who are using probationary credit for early promotion MUST include a copy of the letter from the President granting them permission to use the credit.
 See Section 4.1 or Appendix F for more information on probationary credit.
 (Candidate is responsible for uploading this document.) - Curriculum Vitae-The curriculum vitae must be in the approved SACS format (see Appendix A).
 (Candidate is responsible for uploading this document.) - Annual Reports (Annual Report for Faculty Forms)-Candidate MUST include signed copies of these reports for every year that is being considered in this application.
+If a candidate appeals the outcome of any annual report for the period under review and the decision impacts the points awarded for the year, the candidate MUST include a copy of the written decision of the VPAA or the President.
 (Candidate is responsible for uploading these documents.) - Annual Performance Reviews (Academic Administrator Annual Evaluation Forms)-Candidate MUST include signed copies of these reviews for every year that is being considered in this application.
 (Candidate is responsible for uploading these documents.) - Credit Hour/Workload Equivalency-Candidates from the School of Education and the School of Health Professions should include their department's or school's agreed upon credit hour equivalency for clinicals, in-service work, or other similar responsibility for their school or department.
 (Candidate is responsible for uploading this document.) - Letters of Support (solicited or unsolicited)-Candidate MUST include at least two letters but no more than five letters.
 The letters can come from colleagues or students; from people familiar with work done on a special project on campus or off, research, service, teaching, etc.; or from anyone else that may be appropriate.
 These letters should specifically reference your application for tenure and/or promotion.
 (Candidate is responsible for uploading these documents.)